Lost Pet Preparedness Tips

 Prepare Against Lost Pets

 While evacuating your home, pets may panic and easily run out an open door.
-Make sure all pets are wearing a collar with up-to-date identifying information, and possibly a microchip.
-If your pet is missing, hang signs around your neighborhood and call the local animal control and Humane Society to see if were located.
+Make sure all pets are wearing a collar with up-to-date identification information, and are microchipped.
+If your pet is missing, hang signs around your neighborhood and call the local animal control and Humane Society to see if they were found.

 Found A Lost Pet?